The Thing (1982) - Dagon Dog Treats

 Acting

-Kurt Russel + Keith David
+Kurt Russell + Keith David

-Likewise Keith David manages to steal every scene that he’s in because of, not only his notable voice, but his presence.
+Likewise, Keith David manages to steal every scene that he’s in because of, not only his notable voice but also his presence.
 David is also able to present more subtle nuance to his character, even though the character of Niles is a bit more aggressive and confrontational.
 While he presents himself as an individual who is more likely to seek power and control, and thus a likely impostor, you still want to see him survive because of how much his interactions might affect the other characters around him.

 Directing + Pacing + Music = Atmosphere

-I put all these different aspects into one section-title because they can also act as a formula for another section title, if necessary: Directing + Pacing + Music = John Carpenter.
+I put all these different aspects into one section title because they can also act as a formula for another section title, if necessary: Directing + Pacing + Music = John Carpenter.
 Known for directing some of the most iconic horror movies, he’s also a composer of some great scores.
-While Halloween’s score and theme is probably the most recognizable work he’s done, the music to The Thing pairs flawlessly with his direction.
+While Halloween’s score and theme are probably the most recognizable work he’s done, the music to The Thing pairs flawlessly with his direction.
 Much of the film moves at a deliberately slow pace, showing the characters lost in thought or overwhelmed with fear.
 The slow pace then makes you just as unprepared as the characters when the proverbial crap hits the fan.

 Long rolling shots through empty hallways are accompanied by an ominous, plotting * thud * thud * from the score.
 The music does a lot to add to the tone and experience of everything.
-There are plenty of moments in the film that are horrific and shocking, but a majority of the film is focused more on the paranoia.
+There are plenty of moments in the film that are horrific and shocking, but a majority of the film is focused more on paranoia.
 When you’re paranoid of everyone around you, what do you say?
 Who do you talk to?
 Where do you go?
 The music is terrific at conveying this quiet terror.

-While a majority of Carpenter’s movies after the 1990’s were missteps, or just plain bad, Carpenter was at his peak in the 1970’s and 1980’s.
+While a majority of Carpenter’s movies after the 1990s were missteps, or just plain bad, Carpenter was at his peak in the 1970s and 1980s.

 Special Effects

 I’d be remiss if I didn’t mention the incredible effects that are used in this film.
 There are many out there who feel that the special effects in the graphic scenes are too gross or distracting.
 They’re wrong, but they’re entitled to their opinion.
-The effects are gross because they’re effective and the perfect demonstration as to why the 80’s was one of the best decades for horror.
+The effects are gross because they’re effective and the perfect demonstration as to why the ‘80s was one of the best decades for horror.
 The Thing is meant to look like a creature that has taken traits and characteristics of the different life forms it has encountered in the past, with some extreme and other-worldly details.
 So while there are familiar things like the shape of a dog, there are also tentacles of a Lovecraft-like monster, and a flower with teeth, and eyes scattered throughout the skin.
 The Thing is supposed to look familiar but alien at the same time.
 The horrific way it looks is similar to how HP Lovecraft always strove to convey the monsters in his stories: something that is so shocking and disturbing it might make you go mad in the process.
 When survival instinct is no longer enough for the characters to keep them grounded, you can tell they’re likely to go mad, given enough time.
 The list of special effects people responsible for this monstrosity is long, but I tip my hat to each of them for making it as gross and disturbing as they did.
 It only saddens me that we’ll probably never see practical effects like these in films again.

 Why You’re Wrong if You Disagree